There are two general approaches to password generation and management:

 By default PasswordSafe creates 8 character passwords.

 A browser plug-in that encrypts passwords in a storage database and automates website logins.
-Founded in 2010 by Bernard Liautaud (Business Objects).
-The basic plug-in is free but 'premium' features require a yearly subscription.
-Dashlane includes a strong password generator and can sync between devices.
-For syncing to take place, the encrypted passwords are stored online, which does require a certain amount of trust in the Dashlane security team.
-Dashlane will display an impala against each form field that can be saved or filled in.
+The basic plug-in is free but 'premium' features including promotional discount coupons require a yearly subscription.
+Dashlane includes a strong password generator and can sync between devices (encrypted passwords are stored online).
+Founded by Bernard Liautaud of Business Objects.

 By default Dashlane creates 10 character passwords.

 Supported on: Firefox, Internet Explorer, Safari, Chrome, iPhone, Android.

 By default Easy passwords creates 16 character passwords with symbols.

 A commercial application that encrypts passwords in a storage database.
 Strong support for Enterprise features.
 It has a browser plug-in to automate website logins and a strong password generator.
 The passwords are encrypted and stored on individual clients or optionally on a USB Flash Drive.